alexerlandsson/sass-extend/README.md

 string.replace($string, $search, $replace: "")
 ```

-The following example shows an example on how to use it.
+The following snippet shows an example on how to use it.

 ```scss
 @use "sass-extend/string";